Szybet/WatchySourcingHub/README.md

 - The buttons are now way better than in the previous version.
 More clicky but more noisy.
 Still better
 - This seller doesn't ship to germany.
 But they are other that ship (Very fast shipping it was) to germany but have at a higher price
 - It comes with a micro usb cable too!
-- **The 2.0 version doesn't work without a battery - the RTC reading are corrupted**
 - In my experience, the screen ghosts in extreme temperatures - arround 0 or 50 degree C it's bad - maybe I'm not sure about the cold part

+# Things to know when coding the watch
+- The 2.0 version doesn't work without a battery - the RTC reading are corrupted.
+Just connect the battery.
+- The RTC is drifting, **that's normal for the RTC by design.** You just need to adjust for that, there are automated libraries to do that.

+# For people who are not tech savvy
+Don't worry!
+You can either learn, ask for help in the communities I listed below or buy me a big coffe for premium guidanance or even to create your personal firmware / add some features to existing ones ;) Contact below

 # Some firmwares for the watchy that I like
 - https://github.com/Michal-Szczepaniak/TinyWatchy